 To prevent breast cancer, we have funded a £1 million scheme to offer women over 50 support to make lasting changes around physical activity, diet and weight.

-Last year we also made available £450,000 to support Scottish-led breast cancer research through a joint partnership between the Scottish Government’s Chief Scientist Office and the charity Breast Cancer Now.
+In 2016 we also made available £450,000 to support Scottish-led breast cancer research through a joint partnership between the Scottish Government’s Chief Scientist Office and the charity Breast Cancer Now.